Let’s Talk… About the Speaking and Listening StandardsJohn Trerotola Nikki Carson

-When it comes to the College and Career Readiness Standards, there is, understandably, much concentration on reading, writing and language.
+When it comes to the College & Career Readiness Standards, there is, understandably, much concentration on reading, writing and language.
 However, implementing the ELA Speaking and Listening Standards can often be challenging with regard to finding the most beneficial resources for all levels and incorporating them into everyday classroom practices.

 How can these standards really help my students?

 The Speaking and Listening Standards are essential components of the CCRS and are not limited to having students do formal presentations.
 Instead, the implementation of these standards into daily lessons enables students to develop useful interpersonal skills for the classroom and workplace.
 Continued practice with these standards also gives students the opportunity to critically listen to each other and respond appropriately, and, perhaps most importantly, requires them to evaluate what they hear from a variety of sources.